 The Ledges Trail has steep cliffs and there are many rocks and boulders to navigate.
 This trail is rated moderate, but I would rate it “difficult with a toddler on your back.” 😉

 In spring and summer, be prepared for mud.
 On our first visit to Whipp’s Ledges, our kids wore their snow boots so we wouldn’t ruin their tennis shoes.
 The trail is short, so it’s doable with young ones who tire easily.
 However, the start of the hike is a massive hill!

 My favorite thing about Whipp’s Ledges

 Probably the thing I loved most about Whipp’s Ledges was that it was one of those places that made me feel really SMALL.
 As a Christian, I’m always reminded that there’s something much bigger than me and that HE is in control, not me.
 Taking our kids to these places is a nice jumping-off point for those talks, too- how we worship a great Creator who made this beautiful place for us to enjoy.

 Have you been to Hinckley Reservation?
-If you’re interested in going, my friend Tonya at Travel Inspired Living covered nearby Worden’s Ledges.
-Next time we’ll definitely be checking them out.
+If you’re interested in going, you will also want to visit the nearby Worden’s Ledges.

 ** This post contains affiliate links**